 I don't see the rave in using other products, considering that in healthy cats, ringworm resolves by itself in 70-100 days.
 If using pharma or lime-sulfur the issue resolves in 60 days, is that such a big difference?

-The first day on the June 23, I used the miconazole nitrate.
+For treatment of ringworm, the first day on the June 23, I used the miconazole nitrate.
 After that, I've been using aloe vera on subsequent days, once a day, until today July 4th, 11 days later.
 His hair is really smooth.
 His condition isn't resolved, but much improved.
 I can no longer see the bald spots on his head or feel the scaly spots that were around his neck.
 Some former spots have disappeared.
 His ears still have uneven hair.

 Under the blacklight, I can see some regions that are still infected, but the hair has started growing back.
 The ears show a trace amount of infection, where before there were dense patches of luminescence.